 We will make Aqua's case honestly, because parts of it are strong.

 The entry price is low.
-Pro at $8/month billed annually is one of the cheapest paid tiers in the category, and there is a free Starter plan with 1,000 words to test before paying.
+Pro at $8/month billed annually is one of the cheapest paid tiers in the category, it works out at $96 a year against Infina's $99, and there is a free Starter plan with 1,000 words to test before paying.

 There is an iPhone app.
-Infina is Mac only.
+Infina is a desktop app for Mac and Windows, with no phone version.
 If you dictate on your phone, Aqua covers that and we do not.

 49 languages out of the box.
 Infina's base product is English only; other languages need our cloud add-on.